 Fee (per leg) – this is the fee that will be charged for your bike.
 You need to consider that this fee is charged “per leg” so the fee will be doubled for a return flight.

 Maximum dimension allowed for bike bag – this is designated as either linear or length.
-In the case of linear you need to add together the length, height and width of the bag/box and ensure it is less than the amount set.
-Where the limit is based on length you need to make sure the longest side of the bag/box does not exceed the limit.
+In the case of linear, you need to add together the length, height, and width of the bag/box and ensure it is less than the amount set.
+Where the limit is based on the length you need to make sure the longest side of the bag/box does not exceed the limit.

 Maximum weight allowed for bike – airlines set a maximum weight allowance for bikes which is set out in this column.
 The maximum weight for any single piece of luggage is 32kg and anything over this weight will not be accepted even if your total luggage allowance is above this.
 Some airlines set a maximum limit for bikes at 23kg even though an economy fare will allow you 30kg which is something to keep in mind.

 Pre-booking required – there are quite a number of airlines that require you to advise them if you are planning on bringing a bike.
 Some require this at the time of booking while others stipulate it must be completed within a certain period of time prior to travel.
 If you do not do this your bike won’t be allowed on board.